 Daddy blues are real!

-One minute you are free, with very little responsibility, and the next you are in charge of a new Baby… and that hits you like a steam train.
+One minute you are free, with very little responsibility, and the next, you are in charge of a new Baby, which hits you like a steam train.
 There is a danger that it might be too much to handle.